Shamslux/DataEngineering/Books/FundamentalsOfDataEngineering/Fundamentals of Data Engineering -  Joe Reis & Matt Housley .md

 In addition to technical skills, a data engineer should possess essential business skills, including:

-1. Communication: Ability to communicate effectively with both technical and non-technical individuals across the organization, building rapport and trust.
+1. _Communication_: Ability to communicate effectively with both technical and non-technical individuals across the organization, building rapport and trust.
-2. Scoping and Gathering Requirements: Understanding what to build and ensuring stakeholders agree with the assessment, as well as knowing how data and technology decisions impact the business.
+2. _Scoping and Gathering Requirements_: Understanding what to build and ensuring stakeholders agree with the assessment, as well as knowing how data and technology decisions impact the business.
-3. Cultural Foundations: Understanding the cultural aspects of Agile, DevOps, and DataOps, as these practices require buy-in across the organization.
+3. _Cultural Foundations_: Understanding the cultural aspects of Agile, DevOps, and DataOps, as these practices require buy-in across the organization.
-4. Cost Control: Focusing on optimizing time to value, total cost of ownership, and opportunity cost to keep costs low while providing value.
+4. _Cost Control_: Focusing on optimizing time to value, total cost of ownership, and opportunity cost to keep costs low while providing value.
-5. Continuous Learning: The data field is constantly evolving, and successful data engineers stay abreast of new developments while sharpening their fundamental knowledge.
+5. _Continuous Learning_: The data field is constantly evolving, and successful data engineers stay abreast of new developments while sharpening their fundamental knowledge.

 **Technical Responsibilities**